 Pick the brain is one of the fastest-growing self-improvement sites found on the web.
 Run by Erin Falconer, a Canadian writer based in Los Angeles that started the blog in 2006.
 Since then, over 200 bloggers from different parts of the world have contributed to making the self-improvement space powerful.

 Readers will learn from a wide range of topics that focus on personal productivity, motivation, self-education, psychology, and philosophy.

 Blog Founder: Ruby Falconer

-NYC-based licensed clinical social worker Andrea Rosenhaft started this blog to reflect on her journey of mental illness and recovery.
+NYC-based licensed clinical social worker Andrea Rosenhaft started this blog to reflect on her mental illness and recovery journey.

-The blog reveals the realities of mental illness as well as the joys of healing presented in a factual and compelling narrative.
-Readers who are currently battling with mental ill-health can relate to her articles as Andrea is a true survivor of various mental illnesses.
+The blog reveals the realities of mental illness and the joys of healing presented in a factual and compelling narrative.
+Readers who are currently battling mental ill-health can relate to her articles as Andrea is a true survivor of various mental illnesses.

 Blog Founder: Andrea Rosenhaft

 The mental health crisis our children, youth, and families are facing is currently dreadful.